josuneha/AzureBigData-analytics/Hands-on lab/Before the HOL - Big data and visualization.md

 3. Set the following configuration on the Azure Storage account creation form:

+    - Subscription: Select the subscription you are using for this hands-on lab.

+    - Resource group: Select the same resource group you created at the beginning of this lab.

-    - Name: Enter a unique name as indicated by a green checkmark.
+    - Storage account name: Enter a unique name as indicated by a green checkmark.

-    - Deployment model: Resource manager

-    - Account kind: Blob storage

     - Location: Select the same region you used for Azure Databricks.

+    - Performance: Standard

+    - Account kind: BlobStorage

     - Replication: Read-access geo-redundant storage (RA-GRS)

-    - Performance: Standard

     - Access tier: Hot

-    - Secure transfer required: Disabled

-    - Subscription: Select the subscription you are using for this hands-on lab.

-    - Resource Group: Select the same resource group you created at the beginning of this lab.

-    - Virtual networks: Disabled

     ![Complete the Azure storage account creation form with the options as outlined above.](media/azure-storage-create-blade.png)